 So, it was a fun weekend in Sendai, but I could not impose on a new friend all summer.
 I came back to Tokyo, and it was not long before Tom called to tell me that he and all his gaijin buddies were going to the Tokyo Game Show.
 We made arrangements to meet at Shakey’s in Harajuku the night before the show, and I hoped I wasn’t getting myself into something too scary.

 We met, and I was introduced to some of the most flagrantly geeky people I’ve ever known.
-It became apparent almost immediately that Leah and Shannon from Pennsylvania and Kendric from Ohio were discussing homebrew gay anime porn.
-I thought it might have just been a passing topic, but time would tell that to hang out with these three people is to hear about homebrew gay anime porn.
+It became apparent almost immediately that Leah and Shannon from Pennsylvania and Kendric from Ohio were discussing erotic gay fanfiction about anime characters.
+I thought it might have just been a passing topic, but time would tell that to hang out with these three people is to hear about erotic gay fanfiction about anime characters.
 It took some getting used to.

 A couple of Tom’s level-headed friends from Sendai, Canadian Lawrence and Hawaiian Arron were also present, but as they lived so far away I did not see much of them afterwards.
 To tell the truth, I did not expect to hang out with Leah, Shannon, and Kendric much either, as they were terrifying, but they became some of my best friends.
 I guess I can’t really accuse them of extreme geekiness; my main reason for being at TGS was to photograph cosplayers.
 Anyway, it became apparent that because we were all to meet again the next day, Leah and Shannon would be better off staying downtown (if Tokyo can be said to have a downtown) than returning to their distant suburb.
 I invited them over and conversations ensued that brought me to like them quite a bit.
 I guess their openness made up for their wackiness.
 As it turned out, they were very into roleplaying, and we agreed to start a campaign in Leah’s massively creative near-real-world-setting.
 After Tom and his Sendai buddies left Tokyo, our roleplaying group started meeting once a week at the lion statue outside Shinjuku station’s East exit.